artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 ### It can lead to better engagement in sprint activities.

-One of our teams established in their agreement that sprint meetings were valuable.
-This might seem too obvious to put in an agreement, but it portrays clearly to everyone that they should attend all sprint meetings and be actively engaged.
+One of our teams established in their working agreement that sprint meetings were valuable.
+This might seem too obvious to put in a team working agreement, but it portrays clearly to everyone that they should attend all sprint meetings and be actively engaged.

-The same team got a lot out of making slogans for the items in their agreement.
+The same team got a lot out of making slogans for the items in their working agreement.
 Phrases like "Pair by default" and "Incremental improvement over consistency" were introduced during the brainstorm.
 They've since become mantras for the team to refer to during sprint work and ceremonies.
 Team values and habits solidify through this kind of repetition.

-### The agreement provides on-boarding documentation.
+### The team working agreement provides on-boarding documentation.

 When new members join a team, it takes time for them to adjust.
 A team working agreement provides an up-to-date reference on the team's preferred methods of working.
-The agreement isn't set in stone, and as the team changes it's important to update it...but having it in writing helps new members acclimate quickly.
+The working agreement isn't set in stone, and as the team changes it's important to update it...but having it in writing helps new members acclimate quickly.

-## What are some challenges with Team Working Agreements?
+## What are some challenges with team working agreements?

-### Uncertainty about what the agreement should include.
+### Uncertainty about what the team agreement should include.

-Some teams have struggled to identify what belongs on a team agreement.
+Some teams have struggled to identify what belongs on a team working agreement.
 Should it describe our team values?
 Habits?
 Procedures?
 Rules?

 It likely varies from team to team what you want here.
 (ADAM: provide some examples of how it may vary for some type of teams.)
 It's definitely important that you identify what you're looking for up front, and make it clear